sedos-project/organization/docs/visitor/model/gui.md

         You can set the characteristic by which the colors are to be differentiated, depending on what you want to display.
       - Make sure that the units of the selected data match.
       - You can adjust the x- and y-axis for bar and line plots to the right value you want to plot.
-      - If you only want to represent input or output data in a sankey and not both, make sure to select no_input/no_output, otherwise they will be considered in the diagram.
+      - If you only want to represent input or output data in a sankey and not both, make sure to select 'Filter all', otherwise they will be considered in the diagram.
       - Make use of subplots to compare different scenarios, years or sectors.